 All scaled streams are ephemeral.

-Ephemeral streams aggregated from many CONUS drainage networks will fit a single Horton sclaing.
+Ephemeral streams aggregated from many CONUS drainage networks will fit a single Horton scaling.
 This is valid as Horton laws are a statistical inevitability of stream ordering and do not represent an inherent geomorphic process (52–54), but rather arise from hydrography resolution and channelization definitions.
 We use a CONUS-scale product with consistent stream ordering, so this is reasonable.

 The section 2 ephemeral field data is representative of the distribution of ephemeral streams across CONUS.
 Because these data consist of voluntary field assessments, it is very likely an underestimate of ephemeral stream presence.
 Actual estimates are likely even greater.